Vinit-Soni16/Project2/README.md

 # Project2
-This is my Second project in this project including like HTML , CSS ,JAVASCRIPT
+This is my Second project in this project including like HTML , CSS and Fully responsive.